Wellington Bowling Club

 In Wellington the bowls club was founded following a meeting of the Wellington Athletic Union on the 5th September 1906, the first green was opened on the 8th May 1907 and was laid where the rugby pitches are now before the club moved to its current location in Corams Lane in May 1911.
 The proximity to the town railway station no doubt made this an attractive location to encourage visiting teams, though it is recorded that Bridgwater refused the offer of a fixture in 1910 because the train service was inadequate.
 Indeed most games were internal club matches with competitive matches against other clubs relatively rare across most of the country until after the Second World War when alternative means of transport became more widely available.

 Today Wellington Bowling Club is a vibrant sports club with around 140 playing members and a further 70 social members.
 This includes a healthy Ladies section with around 45 players.
 Our members are all ages, we have several teenagers and we have several well into their 80s.
 We play all year round on our one indoor rink and during the summer months (April to September) on our outdoor green which has seven rinks.
-Our men play in the Somerset league on Saturday’s, the West Somerset triples league on Thursday evenings and the Exeter and District over 60s triples league on a Wednesday afternoon.
-Our Ladies play in the South and West Somerset Ladies league and we have approximately 70 mixed friendlies each season where men and ladies of all ages and abilities join to play against other local clubs in friendly matches which are always great fun and played in the terrific spirit that lawn bowls is famous for.
-If you are interested in having a go we have club nights every Monday from 6.00pm and most Friday's, again from 6.00pm.
+Our men play in the Somerset county league on Saturday’s, the West Somerset triples league on Thursday evenings and the Exeter and District over 60s triples league on a Wednesday afternoon.
+Our Ladies play in the South and West Somerset Ladies league, and from 2019 we are joining the East of Exe mixed league.
+We have approximately 75 mixed friendlies each season where men and ladies of all ages and abilities join to play against other local clubs in friendly matches which are always great fun and played in the terrific spirit that lawn bowls is famous for.
+If you are interested in having a go we have club nights most Monday's from 6.00pm and Friday's, again from 6.00pm.

 In 2016 we were honoured to be awarded the prestigious Bowls England Regional Club of the Year award (West).
 This was recognition of the hard work many of our members put in developing the club and promoting the sport of Lawn Bowls.
 In 2017 Wellington BC won the Bowling Tours Ltd 20-20 initiative.
 This competition was open to all Somerset clubs and was awarded to the club considered to have made the best effort at promoting the sport of Lawn Bowls.